NKU-HCI-lab/public_hci-lab-resources/README.md

 - A little **[policy](./policy.md)** to help us all thrive together
 - Answers to **[Frequently Asked Questions](./faq.md)** that you might have

+We also have a [private repository](https://github.com/NKU-HCI-lab/restricted_hci-lab-resources) full of additional resources that you can access after becoming a member of the lab.

 ---
 ## Joining the HCI lab